What If (Babyface song)

 "What If" is a song written, co-produced and performed by American contemporary R&B musician Babyface, issued as the second official single from his sixth studio album Face2Face (following the promotional single "Baby's Mama").
 The song peaked at #80 on the Billboard Hot 100 in 2001.

 Music video

 The official music video for "What If" was directed by Bille Woodruff.
+Actress Sanaa Lathan, portray Babyface love interest in the music video.

 Personnel and credits

 Credits adapted from album liner notes.